Celebrating 30 Years of Innovation: Aalto University's Information Technology Program Turns 30

 Jenni Peuranto, Program Manager 2007-2010“They were so eager, asking ‘Did I get in?’
 That energy was contagious.
 The ones who applied really wanted to be there.”

-Jenni found it rewarding to see student growth, particularly among the track coordinators—many of whom had just graduated themselves:
+Jenni found it rewarding to see student growth, particularly among the track coordinators:

 “From early spring to the end of summer, I saw them gain so much confidence.
-My first year, I worked with Kasper Stenbäck and Henri Weijo—both KY veterans—and we just had the best time running the program.”
+My first year, I worked with Kasper Stenbäck and Henri Weijo, who both had extensive experience with KY-union.”

 She also enjoyed working with company partners, even when schedules didn’t align: